jjoelc/pvesetup/README.md

 server with multiple ethernet ports available.
 Some screenshots may not exactly match the descriptions.

+Proxmox supports both standard Linux Bridges, Bonds and VLANs, and Open Virtual Switch (OVS) Bridges, Bonds and VLANs.
+This document will onl cover the default Linux networking setup.

 Also, Proxmox includes Software Defined Network capabilities which will also not be covered here. [^5]